Deepfake Detection that Generalizes Across Benchmarks: Abstract

 \section{Abstract}

 The generalization of deepfake detectors to unseen manipulation techniques remains a challenge for practical deployment.
-Although many approaches adapt foundation models by introducing significant architectural complexity, this work demonstrates that robust generalization is achievable through a parameter-efficient adaptation of a pre-trained CLIP vision encoder.
-The proposed method, \method, fine-tunes only the Layer Normalization parameters (0.03\% of the total) and enhances generalization by enforcing a hyperspherical feature manifold using L2 normalization and latent space augmentations.
+Although many approaches adapt foundation models by introducing significant architectural complexity, this work demonstrates that robust generalization is achievable through a parameter-efficient adaptation of one of the foundational pre-trained vision encoders.
+The proposed method, \method, fine-tunes only the Layer Normalization parameters (0.03\% of the total) and enhances generalization by enforcing a hyperspherical feature manifold using L2 normalization and metric learning on it.

-We conducted an extensive evaluation on 13 benchmark datasets spanning from 2019 to 2025.
+We conducted an extensive evaluation on 14 benchmark datasets spanning from 2019 to 2025.
 The proposed method achieves state-of-the-art performance, outperforming more complex, recent approaches in average cross-dataset AUROC.
 Our analysis yields two primary findings for the field: 1) training on paired real-fake data from the same source video is essential for mitigating shortcut learning and improving generalization, and 2) detection difficulty on academic datasets has not strictly increased over time, with models trained on older, diverse datasets showing strong generalization capabilities.

-This work delivers a computationally efficient and reproducible method, proving that state-of-the-art generalization is attainable by making targeted, minimal changes to a pre-trained CLIP model.
-The code will be made publicly available upon acceptance.
+This work delivers a computationally efficient and reproducible method, proving that state-of-the-art generalization is attainable by making targeted, minimal changes to a pre-trained foundational image encoder model.
+The code is at: \url{https://github.com/yermandy/GenD}.